 Why it matters

-- Newsom's social media strategy aims to engage younger voters but faces criticism for lacking substance.
+• Newsom's social media strategy aims to engage younger voters, but critics question its substance and effectiveness.

 What’s next

-- Monitor upcoming social media campaigns from Newsom as the election season progresses.
+• Monitor upcoming social media campaigns from Newsom as the election approaches.

-- Watch for responses from Trump regarding health rumors and their impact on his campaign strategy.
+• Watch for responses from Trump regarding health rumors and their impact on his campaign.